phyloworks/macrodiv-seminar/Week04/README.md

 #### Assigning Discussion Papers

 There are 8 registered students in the class and 4 unscheduled topics.
-We will schedule the students leading each of the following weeks:
+We will schedule the student pairs leading each of the following weeks:

 Week    |  Calendar Date        | Topic        | Description
 --------|---------------|--------------|-------------